 They both failed to do so, but, fortunately for England, Jonny May was first to get his hand on the ball – even though he had to evade some of the Italian replacements, who were loitering in the in-goal area, to do so.

-It meant that England held a tenuous lead going into the second-half, and the significant improvement after the break gave them just enough of a points difference to put the pressure on or to produce something too extraordinary for either team to capture.
+It meant that England held a tenuous lead going into the second-half, and the significant improvement after the break gave them just enough of a points difference to put the pressure on Ireland or France to produce something too extraordinary for either team to capture.

 Player ratings